Awards by subject

 Deadline: End of March each year

-One award will be made each year in recognition of consistent excellent efforts and contributions that heave helped the RCGP as a professional organisation to achieve excellence in its work as a membership and representative body for GPs.
+One award will be made each year in recognition of consistent excellent efforts and contributions that have helped the RCGP as a professional organisation to achieve excellence in its work as a membership and representative body for GPs.

 George Abercrombie Award